Intermodal container: Description

 Regional intermodal containers, such as European, Japanese and U.S. domestic units however, are mainly transported by road and rail, and can frequently only be stacked up to two or three laden units high.
 Although the two ends are quite rigid, containers flex somewhat during transport.

 Container capacity is often expressed in twenty-foot equivalent units (TEU, or sometimes teu).
 A twenty-foot equivalent unit is a measure of containerized cargo capacity equal to one standard 20 ft long container.
 This is an approximate measure, wherein the height of the box is not considered.
 For example, the 9 ft 6+1/2 in tall high-cube, as well as 4 ft 3 in 20 ft containers are equally counted as one TEU.
-Similarly, extra long 45 ft containers are commonly counted as just two TEU, no different than standard 40 ft long units.
+Similarly, extra long 45 ft containers are commonly counted as just two TEU, no different from standard 40 ft long units.
 Two TEU are equivalent to one forty-foot equivalent unit (FEU).

 In 2014 the global container fleet grew to a volume of 36.6 million TEU, based on Drewry Shipping Consultants' Container Census.
 Moreover, in 2014 for the first time in history 40-foot High-Cube containers accounted for the majority of boxes in service, measured in TEU.
 In 2019 it was noted by global logistics data analysis startup Upply that China's role as 'factory of the world' is further incentivizing the use of 40-foot containers, and that the computational standard 1 TEU boxes only make up 20% of units on major east–west liner routes, and demand for shipping them keeps dropping.
 In the 21st century, the market has shifted to using 40-foot high-cube dry and refrigerated containers more and more predominantly.
 Forty-foot units have become the standard to such an extent that the sea freight industry now charges less than 30% more for moving a 40-ft unit than for a 1 TEU box.
 Although 20-ft units mostly have heavy cargo, and are useful for stabilizing both ships and revenue, carriers financially penalize 1 TEU boxes by comparison.

 For container manufacturers, 40-foot High-Cubes now dominate market demand both for dry and refrigerated units.
 Manufacturing prices for regular dry freight containers are typically in the range of $1750–$2000 U.S. per CEU (container equivalent unit), and about 90% of the world's containers are made in China.
 The average age of the global container fleet was a little over 5 years from end 1994 to end 2009, meaning containers remain in shipping use for well over 10 years.